Most interesting landmarks of Cote d’Ivoire

 - Samatiguila Mosque – Denguélé.
 The oldest mosque in the country, estimated to be approximately 1,000 years old.
 It is built in Malinke style.

-Described wonders of Côte d’Ivoire
+Described landmarks of Côte d’Ivoire

 This extensive country most certainly has many more interesting landmarks than listed here.